 For some though, it’s a reality they live every day with.
 Your spouse may not think about money the same way you do.
 You may want to save and pay down the mortgage while they want to travel the world and see nothing wrong with carrying a $15,000 credit card balance.

-How can you save for your future and not ruin the relationship you have now?
+How can you save for your future and not ruin your relationship?

-We would also recommend watching Dave Ramsey Debt Free Screams on YouTube.
-Watch the video's together.
-They're highly entertaining and they might just start things in motion.
+We also recommend watching Dave Ramsey’s Debt Free Screams on YouTube.
+Watch the video’s together.
+They’re highly entertaining and they might just start things in motion.

-Buy Dave's book Total Money Makeover and read it together.
+Buy Dave’s book Total Money and read it together.

 If you can get this far, sign up for a 10 week class called Financial Peace University.
 It’s free to attend.
 Check Dave Ramsey’s website for locations throughout the United States.
 This class has changed tens of thousands of lives.
 We know it works because it changed ours.
 It’s one of the most significant things we have done together.